clopca/cdk-vpclattice-alpha/API.md

 ```

 - *Type:* <a href="#cdk-vpclattice-alpha.AuthType">AuthType</a>
-- *Default:* 'NONE'
+- *Default:* AuthType.NONE

 The type of authentication to use with the Service Network.

 ---